bcoady/vim-tp-snippets/README.md

 A snippet file of commonly used FANUC TP commands

+This snippet file is now included in [tpDev](https://github.com/bcoady/tpDev)

 ## Installing and Using

 - Install [pathogen](http://www.vim.org/scripts/script.php?script_id=2332) into `\vimfiles\autoload` and add the